cloudpipe/cloudpickle/README.md

       tox -e py37

-- With `py.test` to only run the tests for your current version of
+- With `pytest` to only run the tests for your current version of
   Python:

       pip install -r dev-requirements.txt
-      PYTHONPATH='.:tests' py.test
+      PYTHONPATH='.:tests' pytest

 History
 -------